andre-carbajal/McPackGenerator/README.md

 ## Usage

-### If Compiled from Source

-1. Run the application: `java -jar McPackGenerator.jar`
-2. Use the GUI to select a directory and generate a .mcpack file.

-### If Downloaded from Releases

-1. Ensure you have a JDK that includes JavaFX or add the necessary JavaFX modules to your JDK.
+1. Ensure you have a JDK that includes JavaFX 17 or higher, or add the necessary JavaFX modules to your JDK.
 2. Run the application: `java -jar McPackGenerator.jar`
 3. Use the GUI to select a directory and generate a .mcpack file.